metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `expression` (String) Expression is the condition that triggers the tripped state.
 - `fallback_duration` (String) FallbackDuration is the duration for which the circuit breaker will wait before trying to recover (from a tripped state).
 - `recovery_duration` (String) RecoveryDuration is the duration for which the circuit breaker will try to recover (as soon as it is in recovering state).
+- `response_code` (Number) ResponseCode is the status code that the circuit breaker will return while it is in the open state.

 <a id="nestedatt--spec--compress"></a>